tianleimin/ECE4078_Lab_2023/image_to_map_generator/README.md

 ```bash
 python3 -m pip install -r requirements.txt
 ```
+Depending on which installation of python you have installed on your system.

 ### Configure the parameters
 Change the parameters in [config.yaml](config.yaml) before running the code.